Consolidated financial statements has been saved

 1. Reduced-size groups

-Based on article 16 of the Companies Code, if a group does not exceed more than one of the following criteria, it does not need to prepare consolidated financial statements:
+Based on article 1:26 of Code of companies and associations, if a group does not exceed more than one of the following criteria, it does not need to prepare consolidated financial statements:

 - Annual average workforce: 250